ros2/design/articles/020_ros_with_dds.md

 These RTPS-centric implementations are also of interest because they can be smaller in scope and still provide the needed functionality for implementing the necessary ROS capabilities on top.

 RTI's Connext DDS is available under a custom "Community Infrastructure" License, which is compatible with the ROS community's needs but requires further discussion with the community in order to determine its viability as the default DDS vendor for ROS.
-By, "compatible with the ROS community's needs," we mean that, though it is not an OSI-approved license, research has shown it to be adequately permissive to allow ROS to keep a BSD style license and for anyone in the ROS community to redistribute it in source or binary form.
+By "compatible with the ROS community's needs," we mean that, though it is not an [OSI-approved license](https://opensource.org/licenses), research has shown it to be adequately permissive to allow ROS to keep a BSD style license and for anyone in the ROS community to redistribute it in source or binary form.
 RTI also appears to be willing to negotiate on the license to meet the ROS community's needs, but it will take some iteration between the ROS community and RTI to make sure this would work.
 Like the other vendors this license is available for the core set of functionality, basically the basic DDS API, whereas other parts of their product like development and introspection tools are proprietary.
 RTI seems to have the largest on-line presence and installation base.